tprasadtp/protonvpn-docker/docs/help.md

     [ERROR] Failed to verify connection!
     ```

-## Unable to verify connection/resolve DNS at https://protonwire-api.vercel.app/v1/client/ip
+## Unable to verify connection/resolve DNS at https://protonwire-api.vercel.app/v1/client/ip or https://icanhazip.com/

-It appears that ProtonVPN DNS servers are blocking connection to `https://protonwire-api.vercel.app/v1/client/ip` when Netshield option is set to `Block malware, ads and trackers`.
+It appears that ProtonVPN DNS servers are blocking connection to `https://protonwire-api.vercel.app/v1/client/ip` and `https://icanhazip.com/` when Netshield option is set to `Block malware, ads and trackers`.
-This IP endpoint simply redirects a valid IPcheck endpoint which works for most users, currently set to `https://icanhazip.com`.
-It is [controlled by cloudflare and is hosted on cloudflare workers](https://major.io/p/a-new-future-for-icanhazip/).
 It is not a malware/tracker.
 Please ask Proton Support to either remove it from their blocklist, use another `IPCHECK_URL` endpoint, or set Netshield option to `Block malware only`
 Following `IPCHECK_URL` endpoints can be used.

 - `https://checkip.amazonaws.com/` (may not work with IPv6 servers)